-Expand Autistic-led peer mentoring into all state secondary schools
+3. Expand Autistic-led peer mentoring into all state secondary schools

 School-based peer mentoring for Autistic students is proving to be an effective way of improving social and communications skills, building connections and a sense of belonging, improving mental well-being and enhancing self-confidence and self-acceptance.
-Autistic mentoring is already being delivered in some government schools (100 by June 2023) as part of the Autism Education Strategy.
+11 Autistic mentoring is already being delivered in some government schools (100 by June 2023) as part of the Autism Education Strategy.
 Given the high rate of Autistic early school leavers, expanding mentoring programs to all 327 state secondary schools in Victoria must be a priority.

-Embed mandatory training on inclusive education and autism in initial teacher training and teacher registration requirements
+Embed mandatory training on inclusive education and autism in initial educator training and teacher/ trainer registration requirements

-Autistic students (both diagnosed and undiagnosed) will likely be in every Victorian classroom.
-Proactively equipping our front-line workforce with autism capability as part of their teacher qualifications - rather than the current approach of teachers individually opting into autism professional development - is a critical enabler of change.
-It would generate significant benefits for Autistic as well as other neuro-divergent students and those experiencing learning difficulties.
+Autistic students (both diagnosed and undiagnosed) will likely be in every Victorian kindergarten room, school classroom and TAFE course.
+Proactively equipping our front-line workforce with autism capability as part of their qualifications - rather than the current approach of educators individually opting into autism professional development - is a critical enabler of change.
+It would generate significant benefits for Autistic as well as other neuro divergent students and those experiencing learning difficulties.
+Expansion of Victoria's early learning program, including kinder for three year olds and the upcoming pre-prep year, creates an incredible opportunity to ensure Autistic children are well supported from the start of their learning journey.
 The Victorian Parliament's 2017 Autism Inquiry12 and the more recent 2022 Senate Autism Inquiry13 called for comprehensive approaches to teacher training.
-Implementation would require collaboration with the Victorian Institute of Teaching and co-design with people with lived experience.
+Implementation will require collaboration with the Victorian Institute of Teaching and co-design with people with lived experience.
+The Victorian Parliament's Inquiry into TAFE Disability Access14 called for mandatory disability inclusion training for TAFE staff.